 Becoming an RCPCH examiner

-The RCPCH Examinations Team are very grateful for all the support and time that is freely given by examiners.
-In turn, we provide a comprehensive assessment and training programme which is aimed to reinforce and enhance the abilities of its examiners and to encourage them to participate in all elements of the assessment process.
+The RCPCH Examinations Team is very grateful for all the support and time that is freely given by Examiners.
+In turn, our programme is aimed to reinforce and enhance the abilities of Examiners and to encourage them to participate in all elements of the assessment process.

-First, please contact the lead exam organiser for your region or the RCPCH directly to identify if we are currently recruiting
+First, please contact the lead exam organiser for your region or the RCPCH to identify if we are currently recruiting.

 DCH only applications can be submitted at any time of the year for review by the DCH Board and RCPCH Examinations Executive.